“I want to be a legal marketer when I grow up,” said nobody ever.

 The non-lawyer title isn’t the only challenge either.
 The solicitation rules facing lawyers make it very difficult for legal marketers to do traditional business development and sales.
 In most jurisdictions, it’s against the lawyer’s code of ethics to have marketers sell their services for them.
 So basically legal marketers can’t practice the law as non-lawyers, and can’t market traditionally because of their non-lawyer status.
 Yet they are still expected to get results.

 What makes matters worse is that they are always a minority in their organizations and although the top CMOs certainly have a seat at the table in making big decisions at law firms, so many others are working like crazy just to make a difference and gain some recognition.

 It’s an uphill battle.

-You can follow the LMA Conference this Wednesday to Friday using the hash tag #LMA14.
-There are a dozen other hashtags for individuals tracks and sessions, but I’ve never had the attention span for learning multiple hash tags for the the same event.
+You can follow the LMA Conference this Wednesday to Friday using the hashtag #LMA14.
+There are a dozen other hashtags for individuals tracks and sessions, but I’ve never had the attention span for learning multiple hashtags for the same event.